AbstractSDK/cw-orchestrator/docs/src/single_contract/scripting.md

 # Writing and Executing Scripts

 Now that we have the interface written for our contract, we can start writing scripts to deploy and interact with it on a real blockchain.
 We'll do this by adding a `examples` folder in [the counter contract](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter) and add our deploy script there.
+We only provide an overview of how scripting can be done here.
+Find our more about how to make your scripting dreams come true on the [Daemon page](../integrations/daemon.md).

 ## Setup